kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 - Feature gate enabled by default
 - E2E tests stable and passing consistently
 - Both containerd and CRI-O support the feature in a released version, per the [CRI API dev policy](https://www.kubernetes.dev/docs/code/cri-api-dev-policies/#same-maturity-level-for-beta-and-ga)
+- Re-evaluate the Pod descendant and depth limits with alpha feedback: the defaults of 250 and 50, and failing Pod startup when they cannot be applied
+- Evaluate exposing the limits in `KubeletConfiguration` for per-node tuning
+- Document that the kubelet watches cgroups that containers create unless `PodAndContainerStatsFromCRI` is enabled and the runtime implements `PodSandboxStats`.
+Recommend enabling the gate on nodes that run Pods with writable cgroups

 #### GA

 - Feature stable and ready for production use
+- `PodAndContainerStatsFromCRI` is enabled by default; see [Kubelet Stats Collection](#kubelet-stats-collection)
 - Conformance tests implemented where applicable
 - Documentation completed